Resources Healthy Lifestyle • Lifestyle Changes to Help Lower Cholesterol

 Stress has also been shown to have an impact on your cholesterol levels.
 If you take steps to better manage your stress, you may be able to keep your cholesterol levels in check as well.
 There are plenty of ways to help you reduce your stress levels, such as:

-• Getting between seven and eight hours of sleep every night
+• Getting between seven and nine hours of sleep every night

 • Exercising regularly to alleviate stress